 Industry figures might not give you any insights on brand awareness, but that’s OK because can help you find out everything you need to.
-And this blog post is a great place to start.
+This article is a great place to start.
 We’ve looked at ride-hailing apps in the UK to see how aware the general population is of each brand.
 We’ve broken up the results into different demographics (top 3 cities, other cities, and rural) to give you a deeper look into the UK’s current awareness of ride-hailing apps.

 Ride-Hailing Apps Survey—The Results

 First of all, we surveyed participants from the top 3 UK cities: London, Glasgow, and Birmingham.
-Our initial question was aided brand awareness—when given a list of ride-hailing app brands, we asked which ones they’d heard of.
+We provided a list of ride-hailing brands and asked which ones they’d heard of.

 Uber came out top with 91% of respondents (out of 1,050 respondents) having previously heard of them.
 32% claimed to have heard of Addison Lee, which was followed by 18% for Gett.
 MyTaxi came in just behind with 14% while both Grab and Bolt / Taxify were known by 6% of participants.
 The bottom two were Ola and Blacklane with 4% and 3% respectively.

 So far, Uber is speeding ahead of the others.